What determines eye colour?

 Is eye colour determined by genetics?

-While eye colour is determined by genetic makeup and is passed down through generations, genetic variations can sometimes cause surprising eye colours.
+While eye colour is determined by genes and is passed down through generations, genetic variations can sometimes cause surprising eye colours.

 Can a baby’s eye colour be predicted?